smakamali/FullTextScreener/readme.md

 ## Setting up Neo4j Docker container

 Run the following command.
-Make sure to use the config parameters under the `neo4j` section of the config file in the following command:
+Make sure the parameters used in the following command are consistent with the config parameters under the `neo4j` section of the config file.

 ```bash
 docker run --name neo4j-apoc \